quasarframework/quasar-ui-qmediaplayer/README.md

 QMediaPlayer
 ===

-QMediaPlayer is an `app extension` for Quasar Framework v1.
+QMediaPlayer is an `app extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

 This work is currently in `alpha` and there are expected changes while things get worked out.

 > WARNING
 >
-> This app extension has been updated to work with changes that will be released with `@quasar/app - 1.0.0-beta.9`.
-If you have not upgraded to `1.0.0-beta.9` this app extension will not work.
+> This app extension has been updated to work with changes that were released with `@quasar/app - 1.0.0-beta.9`.
+If you have not upgraded to at least `1.0.0-beta.9` this app extension will not work.

-If you have installed before `@quasar/app - 1.0.0-beta.9` then follow these before upgrading Quasar.
+If you have installed before `@quasar/app - 1.0.0-beta.9` (or later) then follow these before upgrading Quasar if you previously had this extension installed:

 1) Remove: `quasar ext -r @quasar/qmediaplayer`
 2) Upgrade: `yarn upgrade`